 - Kushiyaki (串焼)

-Salt is the only seasoning in Shioyaki “salt cooked” foods, where seafood such as fish, lobster, squid and shellfish are salted immediately before grilling.
-For fatty fish like mackerel and hamachi, salt is used to draw moisture and oil out of the flesh before grilling.
+Salt is the only seasoning in Shioyaki “salt cooked” foods, where fish, lobster, squid, and shellfish are salted immediately before grilling.
+For fatty fish like mackerel and hamachi, salt draws moisture and oil out of the flesh before grilling.

 🔪 Cook JOC Shioyaki Recipes: